opensearch-project/opensearch-build/ONBOARDING.md

 ## Onboard to PyPi GitHub Action release

-Since PyPi has announced the removal of the PGP signature [here](https://blog.pypi.org/posts/2023-05-23-removing-pgp/), it is no longer necessary to run our Jenkins workflow from Universal build as it was mainly focusing on signing.
+Since PyPi has [announced](https://blog.pypi.org/posts/2023-05-23-removing-pgp/) the removal of the PGP signature, it is no longer necessary to use the Jenkins environment for releasing artifacts on PyPi.
+The main motive behind using Jenkins as the release environment was the ease of use of OpenSearch signing system.

-With PyPi supporting [OpenID Connect (OIDC)](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) authentication and the addition of trusted publisher on GitHub, the entire release publishing workflow can be executed on GitHub.
+With PyPi supporting [OpenID Connect (OIDC)](https://docs.pypi.org/trusted-publishers/adding-a-publisher/) authentication and the addition of trusted publisher on GitHub, the entire release publishing workflow can be executed via GitHub Actions.

-Essential part of publishing to PyPi is:
+Essential part of publishing to PyPi is using GitHub Action [pypa/gh-action-pypi-publish](https://github.com/marketplace/actions/pypi-publish) for release.

-      - name: Publish package distributions to PyPI
-        uses: pypa/gh-action-pypi-publish@release/v1

-which uses action [pypa/gh-action-pypi-publish](https://github.com/marketplace/actions/pypi-publish) for release.
 It has built-in support for trusted publishing.

-Requirement for this publish action is enabling the permission to get id-token within the stage.
+Below permissions are required by the GitHub Action at the job-level:

     permissions:
       id-token: write